Pedro Aquino

-Pedro Jesús Aquino Sánchez (born 13 April 1995) is a Peruvian professional footballer who plays as a defensive midfielder for Liga MX club América and the Peru national team.
+Pedro Jesús Aquino Sánchez (born 13 April 1995) is a Peruvian professional footballer who plays as a defensive midfielder for Alianza Lima, on loan from Santos Laguna and the Peru national team.

 Club career

 Sporting Cristal

 He made his senior league debut for Sporting Cristal on 2 June 2013 in a Peruvian Primera División 0–2 away loss at Cienciano.

+Monterrey

+On 29 May 2017, Aquino signed for Liga MX club Monterrey, with the club buying 80% of the player's rights.

-Lobos BUAP
+Lobos BUAP (loan)

-On 22 July 2017 Aquino made his Liga MX debut against Santos Laguna playing 76 minutes in the 2-2 draw.
+On 8 June 2017, Aquino joined Lobos BUAP on loan, alongside his compatriot Luis Advíncula from Tigres UANL.
+On 22 July 2017 Aquino made his Liga MX debut against Santos Laguna playing 76 minutes in a 2–2 draw.

-Club León
+León

-He signed for Club Léon in June 2018.
-He made his debut on 21 July 2018 against Tigres UANL.
+On 24 May 2018, he signed for Léon.
+He made his debut on 21 July 2018, in a 2–0 defeat against Tigres UANL.

-Club América
+América

-On 1 January 2021, Aquino signed for Liga MX side Club América on a permanent deal from Club León.
+On 1 January 2021, Aquino signed for Liga MX side América on a permanent deal from León.
 Aquino has been a regular and reliable player for America throughout his time there.

+Santos Laguna

+On 12 June 2023, Aquino joined Santos Laguna.

+Loan to Alianza Lima

+On 19 August 2025, Aquino joined Alianza Lima on a one-year loan.

 International career

 He made his debut for the senior national team on 1 September 2016 in a 0–2 loss to Bolivia in the 2018 World Cup qualifying round.

 In May 2018, he was named in Peru’s provisional 24 man squad for the 2018 World Cup in Russia.
 Aquino started Peru’s second match of the World Cup against France, playing well and hitting the crossbar with a powerful, curving shot from long distance.